“Business issues are never just business issues.”

-Inequality is everywhere.
-As we reveal this week, women in top sales roles at fmcg suppliers are not only paid substantially less than their male equivalents; they occupy only 10% of sales director spots.
+As we reveal this week, women in top sales roles at fmcg suppliers are not only paid substantially less than their male equivalents, but they occupy only 10% of sales director spots.
 The argument that women aren’t attracted to the job doesn’t wash either.
 At more junior levels women make up nearly 50% of sales teams.
 Then they disappear.
 Off a cliff.

 No one person, company or government knows how to tackle this.
-Even the formidable Nooyi says it will take a “concerted effort” from everyone.
-But what this week has made painfully clear is that it’s not just ‘Auntie’ that will be swept up in the maelstrom.
+Even the formidable Indra Nooyi says it will take a “concerted effort” from everyone.
+But what this week has made painfully clear is that business won’t escape being swept up in the zeitgeist.
+When it comes to gender equality, “business issues are never just business issues” and no CEO will be permitted by the public to tuck the problem discreetly into a purse next to their lady-sized crisps.